stephanierotter/stephanierotter.github.io/conferences.md

 **Stephanie Rotter** and Mingya Liu.
 (2022). *Register-sensitivity of quantifier use: no vs. any in English*.
 CARLA 2022 - Special session on register.
 Berlin, Germany

 **Stephanie Rotter** and Mingya Liu.
 (2022).
 Register Sensitivity of Negative Concord and NPIs in Varieties of English.
 Linguistic SFB Meetup.
-Humboldt Universität zu Berlin,, Germany
+Humboldt Universität zu Berlin, Germany

 Mingya Liu and **Stephanie Rotter**.
 (2022). *An experimental study of multiple modals and register effects in American and British English*.
 Workshop on "Variation, contact, and modal constructions in English", 08.07.2022.
 Université Paris Cité, Paris, France.